PhilPalmer/antiviral-drug-repurposing/README.md

-# WORK IN PROGRES: The search for a broad spectrum antiviral:
+# The search for a broad spectrum antiviral:
 ## Using differential gene expression analysis & drug repurposing techniques to find compounds with similiar gene expression profiles to the HSP90 inhibitor Geldanamycin

 ## Abstract